tlin41390/MusicClassification/README.md

 ## Conclusion and Future Considerations
 In summary, we find the Random Forest Classifier trained on statistical features for three second song samples from 10 target genres to be the highest performing model, reaching 90% accuracy over all 10 genres.
-In constast, the K-Means classifier is not an effective method.
-One should note that since this model is unsupervised, the predicted genre labels do not need to corespond directly to the original labels.
+In contrast, the K-Means classifier is not an effective method.
+One should note that since this model is unsupervised, the predicted genre labels do not need to correspond directly to the original labels.
 One would however expect an accurate model to classify songs from the same genre consistently, but we instead find a random distribution of actual genres for each K-Means predicted genre.
 Finally, we